How do I troubleshoot packet loss on my AWS VPN connection?

 Windows:

-Note: The arguments -T -p 80 -n perform a TCP-based trace on port 80.
-Be sure that you have port 80 or the port that you are testing open bi-directionally.
+Note: These commands perform a TCP-based trace on port 80.
+Confirm that you have either port 80 or the port that you're testing open in both directions.

 Use hping3 to determine end-to-end TCP packet loss and latency problems

 MTRs and traceroute capture per-hop latency.
-However, hping3 yields results that show end-to-end min/avg/max latency over TCP in addition to packet loss.
+However, hping3 results show packet loss and end-to-end minimum, maximum, and average latency over TCP.
 To install hping3, run the following commands:

 Amazon Linux: